 Frankfurter Neue Presse wrote: “..the title role had, in Lemalu, vocally and interpretatively found the ideal artist…”

-More recently he has sung the role debut of Hans Schwartz and covered the role of Veit Pogner in the blockbuster English National Opera revival of Richard Jones‘ WNO production of Wagner’s The Mastersingers of Nuremberg, conducted by Edward Gardner in his last production as Music Director, playing a sold-out season with star-studded cast to huge audience appreciation and 5-star rave reviews.
+He sang the role debut of Hans Schwartz and covered the role of Veit Pogner in the blockbuster English National Opera revival of Richard Jones‘ WNO production of Wagner’s The Mastersingers of Nuremberg, conducted by Edward Gardner in his last production as Music Director, playing a sold-out season with star-studded cast to huge audience appreciation and 5-star rave reviews.

-Other notable engagements this season include the Gala Closing Concert of the 2014 Oxford Lieder Festival, performing the Heine settings from Schubert’s Schwanengesang with Artistic Director and pianist Sholto Kynoch alongside Kate Royal, Mark van de Wiel and Dame Sarah Walker.
+Other notable engagements this season included the Gala Closing Concert of the 2014 Oxford Lieder Festival, performing the Heine settings from Schubert’s Schwanengesang with Artistic Director and pianist Sholto Kynoch alongside Kate Royal, Mark van de Wiel and Dame Sarah Walker.

 Jonathan also made a return to London’s Wigmore Hall with Songsmiths ensemble in their Wigmore debut, accompanied by ensemble founder, pianist Audrey Hyland, with singers Elizabeth Watts, Mary Bevan, Anna Huntley and Marcus Farnsworth in a highly successful programme entitled Secrets and Obsessions.